St Paul's College, Auckland

 St Paul's College is a Catholic secondary school for boys owned by the Marist Brothers and located in the central Auckland suburb of Ponsonby on a spacious 7.3 hectare campus.
 The Marist Brothers first opened a school on the site (Sacred Heart College) in 1903.
-St Paul's College (named after the apostle Paul) commenced operations in 1955..
+St Paul's College (named after the apostle Paul) commenced operations in 1955.

-The school
+Character

 The college, which became a State-integrated school in 1982, makes full use of its extensive grounds in sporting and other activities.
 The school offers the standard intermediate and secondary school curriculum leading, for the senior year levels, to the National Certificate of Educational Achievement assessment system (NCEA).
 The school has good pass rates in NCEA.
 The college excels in sport, especially Rugby football and in Polynesian and other cultural activities, notably in the annual ASB Polyfest competitions.
 The Marist Brothers, the proprietors of the school, maintain a small community of non-teaching brothers on the campus to encourage the continuation of the Marist charism.